Hurricane Nate Makes Second Landfall Near Biloxi

 After killing at least 30 people in Central America as a tropical storm, Nate first made landfall in the U.S. as a Category 1 hurricane on Saturday night near the mouth of the Mississippi River on the southeastern Louisiana coast.

-Thousands of residents in Mississippi, Alabama and Florida have already lost power due to the storm, and storm surges have been reported in several cities along the Gulf Coast in Mississippi and Alabama.
+Thousands of residents in Mississippi, Alabama and Florida lost power due to the storm.
+And storm surges were reported in several cities along the Gulf Coast in Mississippi and Alabama.

-On Saturday at 10 p.m.
-CDT, the NHC said flooding of 7 to 11 feet above ground level could be expected along the Mississippi coast for the “next several hours.”
+Late Saturday night, the hurricane center said flooding of 7 to 11 feet above ground level could be expected along the Mississippi coast for the “next several hours.”
 A storm surge warning, it added, was in effect from the mouth of the Mississippi River to the Okaloosa/Walton county line in Florida.

 No Nate-related injuries or deaths have been reported in the U.S. thus far.

-As Nate moves inland, it is expected to weaken rapidly, becoming a tropical storm by Sunday night, reported ABC News.
-Heavy rain and flash flooding could still be expected, however.

-“Even though Nate has made landfall and will weaken today, we are still forecast heavy rain from Nate to spread well inland towards the Tennessee Valley and Appalachian mountains,” warned ABC News meteorologist Daniel Manzo.

 Nate is the fourth major hurricane to wreak havoc in the U.S. in a span of just six weeks.
-As a Category 1 storm, however, it is not expected to inflict the same level of damage as Harvey, Irma and Maria, which devastated Texas, Florida and Puerto Rico respectively.
+As a Category 1 storm, however, it didn’t inflict the same level of damage as Harvey, Irma and Maria, which devastated Texas, Florida and Puerto Rico respectively.

-Still, officials in Louisiana, Mississippi, Alabama and Florida have urged residents to not underestimate the storm’s power.
+Still, officials in Louisiana, Mississippi, Alabama and Florida urged residents to not underestimate the storm’s power.
 All four states declared states of emergency and issued evacuation orders as Nate approached the Gulf Coast.

-“No one should take this storm lightly,” Louisiana Gov. John Bel Edwards said at a press conference on Friday.
+“No one should take this storm lightly,” Louisiana Gov. John Bel Edwards (D) said at a press conference on Friday.
 “We do want people to be very, very cautious and to not take this storm for granted.”

-Category 1 hurricanes are characterized by “very dangerous winds” that are capable of destroying roofs, snapping large tree branches and causing “extensive damage to power lines and poles,” according to the NHC.
+Category 1 hurricanes are characterized by “very dangerous winds” that are capable of destroying roofs, snapping large tree branches and causing “extensive damage to power lines and poles,” according to the hurricane center.

-Note: This article has been updated to reflect Nate weakening to tropical storm status.